 Work Origin (Work Zero): The user-designated zero point for the workpiece, from which the head will perform all it's cutting.
 X, Y and Z axes are set to zero.

 LCD: Liquid Crystal Display (used on the controller).

 U Disk: External data storage device that is inserted into a USB interface.

 CNC machines are highly integrated mechatronic products, which are composed of precision machinery and automatic control systems.
 They have high positioning accuracy and repeat positioning accuracy.
 The transmission system and the structure have high rigidity and stability to reduce errors.
-Therefore, CNC machine has higher machining accuracy, especially the consistency of parts manufacturing in the same batch, and the product quality is stable, the pass rate is high, which is incomparable with ordinary machine tools.
+Therefore, Computerized Numerical Control machine has higher machining accuracy, especially the consistency of parts manufacturing in the same batch, and the product quality is stable, the pass rate is high, which is incomparable with ordinary machine tools.

 Some mechanical parts formed by complex curves and curved surfaces are difficult to process or even impossible to complete with conventional techniques and manual operations, and can be easily realized by CNC machines using multi-coordinate axes linkage.

 High Economic Value